austintheriot/wrend/wrend/README.md

 - Ray tracing

 ## Todo
+- Do not use dynamic functions for callbacks

+- Enable recording video from canvas

+- Clean up "into" ergonomics around animation_handle and recording_handle

 - Fix callback system (model after Yew's `Callback` type--using generic instead of dynamic dispatch)

 - Make using uniform links more ergonomic: use builder pattern, etc.